chvnaveenkumar/Codeword-GDPII/Documentation/Acceptance.md

 | User should be able to see the list of courses assigned to him/her.                 |        |          |
 | User should be able to see the Random codeword which is displayed on the home page. |        |          |

-#### 3.02 As an instructor, I want to see my list of courses, those are “active” today between the start and end date inclusively.
+#### 3.02 As an instructor, I want to see my list of courses, those are ï¿½activeï¿½ today between the start and end date inclusively.

 |                       Acceptance Criteria                      | Yes/No | Comments |
 |:--------------------------------------------------------------:|--------|----------|
 | User should be able to see the list of his/her courses.        |        |          |
 | User should be able to see the courses which are active today. |        |          |

 #### 3.03 As an instructor, I want to be notified if the codeword set is too small.
-If the calculated count of codewords is less than the calculated count of students then I want to see a warning that says “You have n students, but the codeword set has only m words.
+If the calculated count of codewords is less than the calculated count of students then I want to see a warning that says ï¿½You have n students, but the codeword set has only m words.

 |                                                              Acceptance Criteria                                                              | Yes/No | Comments |
 |:---------------------------------------------------------------------------------------------------------------------------------------------:|--------|----------|